Explore the magnificent British Virgin Isles

 - Rent a scooter

 Day 7 is the beach kinda day of your BVI sailing route.
 Top up that tan you bronzed god/goddess.
 As previously mentioned, Anegada is home to the most fabulous beaches you ever did see.
 It is advised to get a taxi to these islands.
 I use the phrase ‘taxi’ lightly as it is more like seats attached to the back of a pickup truck which happens to be a very fun (if not exhilarating) experience!
 It is also possible to hire cars/ jeeps and motorbikes ashore!
 Spend your evening barbecuing followed by a beach party.
 You can also get involved in pool games and watersports at Bitter End yacht club, ideal!

 Day 8: Anegada to Marina Cay (19 nm)

 - Diamond Reef

 Day 8 you will set sail to Marina Cay!
 You may have heard of the famous telephone box.
-Well here you can see it first hand, reminding you that the islands are British.
+Well, here you can see it first hand, reminding you that the islands are British.
 Cameras take new photos here every 15 seconds so make sure you get yourself in on the action.
 Another iconic part of this island is “Pussers”.
-Founded by Charles Tobias, Pussers started out as a shop and quickly expanded into several chains throughout the island covering clothing, cigars gifts and rum cakes.
-Their large menu includes seafood, Caribbean specialities as well as typical North American fare.
+Founded by Charles Tobias, Pussers started out as a shop and quickly expanded into several chains throughout the island covering clothing, cigars gifts, and rum cakes.
+Their large menu includes seafood, Caribbean specialties as well as typical North American fare.
 You may also top up your fresh water and ice at the same time.
 Around this area you can take your dinghy and will also find “Diamond Reef”, this is a great spot for snorkeling.
 Be sure to try out Pusser’s famous “pain killer club cocktails” (the name says it all)!